stepantzov/GitRepositorySearch/README.md

 Application for Repository and Release tags search on GitHub using Git API

 ## Getting Started
-Current application allow to search for repository and tags on Github trought GIT API;
+Current application allow to search for repository and tags on Github by using GIT API;

 ### Prerequisites
 - Maven;